No handshakes at meet and greet? Tech show adapts to virus

 More important is the signal it sends.

 “Ericsson could be the start of a domino rally,” Fogg said.
-“It gives smaller vendors permission to pull from attending.”
+“It gives smaller vendors permission to potentially pull from attending.”

 However, he said there was not much discussion among his clients yet of the virus.
 He said cost is also a factor because exhibitors have already paid their fees.